ad-freiburg/elevant/docs/mapping_files.md

  * **`alias_to_qids.db`**: Same as `qid_to_aliases.db` but the aliases are the database keys and the QIDs the values.

-* **`qid_to_wikipedia_url.tsv`**: QID and Wikipedia URL for all entities in Wikidata that exist in Wikipedia. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.* Example entry:
+* **`qid_to_wikipedia_url.tsv`**: QID and Wikipedia URL for all entities in Wikidata that exist in Wikipedia. *This file is an intermediate file used only to generate a Python database and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:

       Q1	https://en.wikipedia.org/wiki/Universe

 * **`wikipedia_name_to_qid.db`**: Same as `qid_to_wikipedia_url.tsv` but stored as a Python dbm database where the Wikipedia names (extracted from the Wikipedia URLs) are the database keys and the QIDs are the values.

+The following files are only needed if you want to use coreference resolution in addition to entity linking:

-*  **`qid_to_p31.tsv`**: QID and 'instance of' property for all entities in Wikidata.
-Example entry:
+*  **`qid_to_p31.tsv`**: QID and 'instance of' property for all entities in Wikidata. *This file is an intermediate file used only to generate the `qid_to_coreference_types.tsv` file and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:

        Q1	Q36906466

-* **`qid_to_p279.tsv`**: QID and 'subclass of' property for all entities in Wikidata.
-Example entry:
+* **`qid_to_p279.tsv`**: QID and 'subclass of' property for all entities in Wikidata. *This file is an intermediate file used only to generate the `qid_to_coreference_types.tsv` file and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example entry:

       Q105	Q573

-The following two files are only needed if you want to use coreference resolution in addition to entity linking:
-* **`qid_to_all_types.tsv`**: QID and all corresponding types and their level in the type hierarchy for all entities in Wikidata with a sitelink count >= 2.
-Example entry:
+* **`qid_to_all_types.tsv`**: QID and all corresponding types and their level in the type hierarchy for all entities in Wikidata with a sitelink count >= 2. *This file is an intermediate file used only to generate the `qid_to_coreference_types.tsv` file and is therefore not contained in the downloaded files.
+If you generate the Wikidata mappings yourself, this file will be removed if you run the `make cleanup` command.* Example
+ entry:

       Q1	0:Q36906466	1:Q1454986	1:Q16686022	2:Q223557	2:Q29651224	2:Q58778	3:Q35459920	3:Q4406616	3:Q488383	3:Q6671777	4:Q35120